• Skip to primary navigation

 Pulled pork consists of shredded, slow-cooked pork mixed with barbecue sauce.

-You might have invited your friends over on a Sunday afternoon and spent a significant part of your morning making a delectable batch of pulled pork.
+You might have invited your friends over on a Sunday afternoon and spent a significant part of your morning making a tasty batch of pulled pork.

 The trouble is that you overestimated how much people would eat, leaving you with leftovers.